Lindisfarne: Music

+The song "Altars On Fire", from German power metal band Powerwolf's 2023 album Interludium, is about the burning of the abbey during the 793 Viking raid from the English perspective.

 In popular fiction

 Most of LJ Ross's crime novel Holy Island (2015) is set on Lindisfarne.
-Much of Ann Cleeves' mystery novel The Rising Tide is also located here and was filmed on the island for the TV series Vera based on the lead character in Cleeves' novels, DCI Vera Stanhope as played by Brenda Blethyn.
+Much of Ann Cleeves's mystery novel The Rising Tide is also located here and was filmed on the island for the TV series Vera based on the lead character in Cleeves' novels, DCI Vera Stanhope as played by Brenda Blethyn.

 The Viking raid appears in season one of the television series Vikings.
 A dramatised version of the first Viking raid on the island appears in the final episode of season 3 of the comedy series Norsemen.

 It is also mentioned as background in Anne Perry's novel A Question of Betrayal (2020).

 The Viking raid appeared in the Big Finish Productions Doctor Who audio story Escape from Holy Island (2024), starring the Sixth Doctor and his companion Peri Brown.

 Lindisfarne was the location for filming of director Roman Polanski's 1966 comedy thriller Cul-de-sac (starring Donald Pleasence, Françoise Dorléac, Lionel Stander and Jack MacGowran).

-Danny Boyle's film 28 Years Later (2025) is set on Lindisfarne, although the aerial views of the island were CGI.
+Danny Boyle's film 28 Years Later (2025) is partly set on Lindisfarne – referencing its history as a fortified island – with extensive filming taking place there, including locals as extras.
+In the film, a community lives on Holy Island decades after a devastating epidemic, protected from 'infected' on the British mainland by a heavily fortified causeway.
+Landmarks seen in the film include the town square (including the Crown & Anchor pub and Manor House), upturned-boat sheds, lime kilns and (seen at a distance) the castle.
+However, in aerial shots of the island – digitally altered to change the appearance of the causeway for the post-apocalpytic setting – Lindisfarne Castle appears to have 'moved' from its real position to the far north-west corner of the island.

 The island was the setting for season 1 episode 5 (2012) of Wolfblood, a supernatural teen drama from Children's BBC.